Make sure you know your rental rights. Our guide explains what you need to know.

 Join today and get instant access to all test results and research.

-Among other things, the agreement must specify the names of the parties involved, the bond, a list of chattels, the date the tenancy will start and end (if it has a fixed term) and a contact address for the landlord.
+Among other things, the agreement must specify the names of the parties involved, the bond, a list of chattels, the date the tenancy will start and end (if it has a fixed term), and a contact address for the landlord.

 A standard tenancy agreement is available from the Tenancy Services website.

 This means if you agree to rent a property for a year but after 6 months decide to go overseas, you will continue to be responsible for the rent.
 However, if the landlord agrees to another tenant and a new tenancy agreement is signed your responsibility ends.
+The landlord may charge a fee for early termination.
+However, these fees should reflect the actual cost to the landlord of finding a new tenant.

 In exceptional circumstances, you can also apply to the Tenancy Tribunal for termination of tenancy.
 The tribunal will decide whose hardship would be greater - yours, if tenancy were to continue, or the landlord's, if it ends.
 It will rule accordingly, and can order compensation to be paid.